Creating Funnels

 Funnels Creation

-How to Access: To create a new funnel, you can click the Plus icon, placed next to the heading, Funnels, on the homepage, as shown below.
+How to Access: To create a new funnel, you can click the Create Funnel button, placed on the right side corner of your page, on the Funnels, homepage, as shown below.

 First Impression